AWegnerGitHub/awegnergithub.github.io-content/2024_06_20_update_wled_ericsity_0141.md

 The problem I quickly encountered was that I am outlining my deck with these lights and right in the middle of the deck is a set of steps that I also wanted to light up and then the rest of the deck rail.
 WLED doesn't have the ability (at least that I've found) to span an effect across multiple segments and I'd need multiple segments for this.

-At minimium I'd need 3 segments - The rail, the steps, the rest of the rail.
+At minimum I'd need 3 segments - The rail, the steps, the rest of the rail.
 If I want an effect to span the entire rail, I can't do that with the steps in the middle.
 Further research pointed me to the ability to [remap the physical LED order][2] to a logical LED order.
 After trying to set this up, it wasn't feature complete in 0.13, but did appear to be in 0.14.

 However, the Ericsity - rightfully so - utilizes a [stable version of WLED][3] that only allows you to [update to 0.13.4][4] and the README has the following note: